(Last Updated On: 15th August 2020)

 The favourite chippy of writer Ian Rankin, Globetrotter straddles the well to do areas of Bruntsfield and Morningside, proving nobody’s too posh for a chippy, right?
 Known for their massive pieces of fish and, weirdly, really good chicken burgers, they also do fairly good pizzas.

 OK, so like the City Restaurant, Bertie’s is not a regular neighbourhood chippy.
 It’s a 300 seat restaurant and bar located on probably the most touristy street in Edinburgh (apart from The Royal Mile).
 But all they do are fish and chips, both the traditional choices you’d find at a chippy and their own twist on some slightly fancier offerings like Fish Tacos or Salt and Pepper Squid.
 And it does actually have a takeaway section, so if you still want to feel like you’ve had the full chippy experience, you can.

 9 Victoria Street, EH1 2HE

 Stuff to Know

 Please note, this post is about Edinburgh’s best chippy/chippie.
 It is not a list of where to get Edinburgh’s best fish and chips.
-That’s a whoooole other list… that I haven’t written yet.
+That’s a whoooole other list… which you can find here.